 You’ve heard the terms “inbound” and “outbound” marketing, but do you know the difference between the two?
-To develop an effective marketing strategy for 2017 and beyond, you should have a solid understanding of both.
+To develop an effective marketing strategy, you should have a solid understanding of both.

 It boils down to what is best for your business.